Koszul duality patterns in Floer theory: Plumbing of cotangent bundles of 2-spheres

 In Fig.~(\ref{fig3}), besides a basepoint on each component, we also indicated an orientation on our Legendrian link $\Lambda$ by putting an arrow on each component.
 This, in turn, induces orientations on the Lagrangian spheres $S_v$.
 Notice that

 if $v$ and $w$ are adjacent vertices.
 This ensures that the Floer complex $CF^*(S_v, S_w)$ is supported at an odd degree (see \cite[Sec.
 2d]{seidelgraded}).

-We orient the non-compact Lagrangians $L_v$ so that the algebraic intersection number Similarly to above, this ensures that the Floer complex $CF^*(L_v, S_v)$ is supported at an even degree (which we will fix below to be 0 by picking suitable grading structures).
+We orient the non-compact Lagrangians $L_v$ so that the algebraic intersection number $L_v \cdot S_v$ is given by As above, this ensures that the Floer complex $CF^*(L_v, S_v)$ is supported at an even degree (which we will fix below to be 0 by picking suitable grading structures).

-The classical topology of $X_\Gamma$ is easy to study via the plumbing description, which shows that $X_\Gamma$ deformation retracts onto a wedge of spheres formed by the union of $S_v$.
-In particular, $X_\Gamma$ is simply-connected and the non-zero cohomology groups of $X_\Gamma$ are given by:
+The classical topology of $X_\Gamma$ is easy to study via the plumbing description, which shows that $X_\Gamma$ deformation retracts onto a wedge of spheres formed by the union of the $S_v$.
+In particular, $X_\Gamma$ is simply connected and the non-zero cohomology groups of $X_\Gamma$ are given by:

-The non-compact end of $X_\Gamma$ is a symplectization of a contact 3-manifold $Y_\Gamma$ which is topologically a plumbing of circle bundles over $S^2$ with Euler number $-2$.
+The noncompact end of $X_\Gamma$ is a symplectization of a contact 3-manifold $Y_\Gamma$ which is topologically a plumbing of circle bundles over $S^2$ with Euler number $-2$.
 By abuse of notation, we will write $\partial X_\Gamma = Y_\Gamma$.

 To equip our Lagrangians with a brane structure, so as to have $\f{Z}$-gradings, we need : \begin{lemma} $c_1(X_\Gamma, \omega) = 0$. \end{lemma} \begin{proof} We have $\langle c_1 (X_\Gamma) , [S_v] \rangle = \mathrm{rot}(\Lambda_v)$ (see \cite[Prop.~2.3]{gompf}).
 Now, each $\Lambda_v$ is an oriented Legendrian unknot in $(S^3, \xi_{std})$ and as such its rotation number can be computed to be $\mathrm{rot}(\Lambda_v) = 0$. \end{proof}